 Goal 6.
-Ample access to open space for both passive and active enjoyment that expands upon existing open space network.
+Ample access to open space for both passive and active enjoyment that expands upon the current open space network.

-Courtyards and plazas create space for resting, community gathering. and additional publicly-accessible amenities
+Courtyards and plazas create space for resting, community gathering, and additional publicly-accessible amenities

 - 6.a.
 Residential Open Space.
 Incorporate private and common open space areas that correlate to a building's size and number of residents. - 6.b.
 Commercial Open Space.
 Require large nonresidential or mixed-use projects to provide open space for residents, employees, and visitors. - 6.c.
 Quality Design.
-Introduce open space design standards meant to create usable and functional open space for residents, employees, and visitors alike. - 6.d.
+Introduce open space design standards that apply universal design to maximize the comfort, utility, visual appeal, and programming potential of each open space for human activity and social interaction. - 6.d.
+Convenient Location.
+Locate the massing of buildings to consistently frame and define public and common open space; site courtyards and plazas so that they are centrally located. - 6.e.
+Landscape Palette.
+Use lush plantings that reflect the history and climate of Pasadena through a rich palette of scale, texture, and color. - 6.f.
+Connections.
+Encourage ground level pedestrian passages and common spaces with a strong functional and visual connection to the street for safety; use integrated site planning to solidify links between interior and exterior. - 6.g.
+Comfortable Setting.
+Create a pleasant micro-climate, including shade from summer sun and access to winter sunlight; locate seating with consideration to noontime sun and shade. - 6.h.
+Point of Interest.
+Consider adding a focal element; for instance, a sculpture, fountain or art piece to outdoor space. - 6.i.
 Urban Greening.
-Use all open space areas to further environmental goals such as carbon sequestration and reducing the urban heat island effect through tree planting, stormwater capture, and native landscaping.
+Use all open space areas to further environmental goals such as carbon sequestration, drought tolerance, and reducing the urban heat island effect through tree planting, stormwater capture, and native landscaping.